Category Archives: Holy Roman Empire Royals

 Elisabeth Christine’s sister Antoinette Amalie; Credit – Wikipedia

 Because Elisabeth Christine’s father Ludwig Rudolf, Duke of Brunswick-Wolfenbüttel had no sons, his first cousin Prince Ferdinand Albrecht of Brunswick-Wolfenbüttel-Bevern was his heir.
 In 1712, Elizabeth Christine’s 16-year-old sister Antoinette Amalie married her 32-year-old first cousin once removed Prince Ferdinand Albrecht of Brunswick-Wolfenbüttel-Bevern.
 In 1735, when his first cousin and father-in-law died, Ferdinand Albrecht succeeded him as Duke of Brunswick-Wolfenbüttel.
 Antoinette Amalie and Ferdinand Albrecht had fifteen children.
 Their eldest son Anton Ulrich of Brunswick-Lüneburg married Elisabeth of Mecklenburg-Schwerin.
 Elisabeth, also known as Grand Duchess Anna Leopoldovna of Russia, the daughter of Grand Duchess Ekaterina Ivanovna of Russia, the eldest of the three surviving daughters of the five daughters of Ivan V, Tsar of All Russia.
 Because of a succession issue, Elisabeth had a claim to the Russian throne.
 In 1740, the two-month-old son of Anton Ulrich and Elisabeth succeeded to the Russian throne as Ivan VI, Emperor of All Russia.
 The story of Ivan VI and his family is one of the most tragic stories in royal history.
 A little more than a year after succeeding to the Russian throne, Ivan VI was deposed and spent the next 23 years imprisoned before being murdered during the reign of Catherine II (the Great), Empress of All Russia.
-Ivan VI’s parents Anton Ulrich and Elisabeth spent the rest of their lives imprisoned and with the exception of his sister Catherine, all Ivan’s other siblings were born while their parents were imprisoned.
+Ivan VI’s parents Anton Ulrich and Elisabeth spent the rest of their lives imprisoned and except for his sister Catherine, all Ivan’s other siblings were born while their parents were imprisoned.
 Ivan’s siblings remained imprisoned until 1780.
 Read more at Unofficial Royalty: Ivan VI, Emperor of All Russia.

 Among the other children of Antoinette Amalie and Ferdinand Albrecht were Elisabeth Christine who married Friedrich II (the Great), King of Prussia; Sophie Antoinette who married Ernst Friedrich, Duke of Saxe-Coburg-Saalfeld, the great-grandparents of Queen Victoria of the United Kingdom and her husband Prince Albert of Saxe-Coburg and Gotha; and Juliana Maria who married Frederik V, King of Denmark.